zandaqo/structurae/README.md

     - [CollectionView](https://github.com/zandaqo/structurae#CollectionView) - an array of ObjectViews and ArrayViews of different types that support optional members.
     - [StringView](https://github.com/zandaqo/structurae#StringView) - extends Uint8Array to handle C-like representation of UTF-8 encoded strings.
     - [TypedArrayView](https://github.com/zandaqo/structurae#TypedArrayView) - a DataView based TypedArray that supports endianness and can be set at any offset.
+    - [BinaryProtocol](https://github.com/zandaqo/structurae#BinaryProtocol) - a helper class that simplifies defining and operating on multiple tagged ObjectViews.
 - Bit Structures:
     - [BitField & BigBitField](https://github.com/zandaqo/structurae#BitField) - stores and operates on data in Numbers and BigInts treating them as bitfields.
     - [BitArray](https://github.com/zandaqo/structurae#BitArray) - an array of bits implemented with Uint32Array.